junxit/us-congress-bills-114/metadata.md

 - 2016-04-18 — Mr. Davis, Rodney moved to suspend the rules and pass the bill.
 - 2016-04-18 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 377 - 6, 2 Present (Roll no. 153). (text: CR H1774-1775)
 - 2016-04-18 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 377 - 6, 2 Present (Roll no. 153).(text: CR H1774-1775)
+- 2016-04-19 — Received in the Senate and Read twice and referred to the Committee on Agriculture, Nutrition, and Forestry.